Key Vitamins and Minerals for Healthy Hair, Skin, and Nails

 What Vitamins are Considered “Beauty Supplements”?

 Don’t know what vitamins are good for hair and skin?
-You may know that vitamins and minerals are essential for cells and tissues within the body, and are required for proper functioning of your immune system, nervous system, and bone and muscle health.
+You may know that vitamins and minerals are essential for cells and tissues within the body, and some are required for proper functioning of your immune system, nervous system, and bone and muscle health.
 But what you might not know is that some of these vitamins may also be beneficial for parts of your body that are associated with ‘beauty.’
-The vitamins that are often contained in beauty supplements helps support the hair, skin and nails.
+The vitamins that are often contained in beauty supplements help support the hair, skin and nails.
 Nutrients often referred to as hair skin and nails vitamins and minerals may include:

 • Vitamin A